 Zai Lab (US) LLC is incorporated in the United States and is subject to U.S. federal corporate income tax at a rate of 21%.
 Zai Lab (US) LLC is also subject to state income tax in Delaware.
-Zai Lab (US) LLC has no taxable income for all periods presented, therefore, no provision for income taxes is required.
+Zai Lab (US) LLC had no taxable income for the periods presented; therefore, no provision for income taxes is required.